 The action that results in empowerment and strength also encompasses Adult Education Courses under the Career Pathway Program.
-This required courses for adult learners vary from a range of important topics for their professional and personal growth.
+These required courses for adult learners vary from a range of important topics for their professional and personal growth.
 These topics include but are not limited to:

 - Financial Literacy